Leicestershire & Rutland Blood Bikes is a registered charity run entirely by volunteers.

 The group also provides support to the local Air Ambulance, delivering blood each evening for use by the trauma teams at any incident to which they are called.

-In addition we will collect donated breast milk and transport it to the Womens’ Hospital in Birmingham for processing and subsequent distribution to neo-natal units. (see seperate tab at the top of the page for link to Birmingham Women’s hospital)
+(a) we collect donated breast milk from donating mothers in Leicestershire and Rutland and transport it to the Women’s Hospital in Birmingham for processing and subsequent distribution to neo-natal units. (see separate tab at the top of the page for link to Birmingham Women’s hospital)

 What we transport: